Welcome, all you deadlift heads to the ultimate tribute to the King of exercises.

 - Oh, and everyone NEEDS to deadlift

-88: Practicing deadlifts with great form can help fix anterior pelvic tilt problems.
+88: Practicing deadlifts with great form can help six anterior pelvic tilt problems.

 89: The deadlift gives you a much more powerful Hip thrust.
-This is the best thing to transfer over to a strong clean and a strong snatch…as well as other activities in life.
+This is the best thing to transfer to a strong clean and snatch.

 90: Deadlifting lets you brag to your friends that you are stronger than them.
 Especially if these friends are pure bicep and chest bros.

-92: This grip strength will transfer over to forearms that are sizable and that you can be proud of finally.
+91: Attached to the grip strength like a boa constrictor, you will finally have forearms that are sizable in that you can be proud of.

-94: Having the ability to switch things up from regular deads, to sumos, to defecit deads, to trap bar deads to rack pulls.
-You will never have a day that feels boring when you are doing deadlifts.
+93: The ability to switch things up from regular deads to sumos, deficit deads, and trap bar deads to rack pulls.
+You will never have a boring day when you are doing deadlifts.

-95: I have never gotten better sleep than when I started incorporating heavy deadlifts into my routine.
-They are simply exhausting and act as a great sleeping pill.
+94: I had never slept better than when I started incorporating heavy deadlifts into my routine.
+There simply exhausting, and it’s the best sleeping pill that I have ever taken.

-96: When you finally play sports again, you will realize how much faster you are than you used to be.
-I discovered this personally from playing baseball.
+95: When you finally play sports again, you will realize how much faster you are than you used to be.
+I discover this personally from playing baseball.
 Don’t be surprised if people start calling you the flash. 🏃🏻♀️ 🏃🏻 🏋🏻♀️ 🏋🏻

-97: Girls are 210% more likely to be attracted to a man that dealifts.
-Don’t ask me about it, it’s just science.
+96: Girls are 21 times more likely to be attracted to a girl that deadlifts.
+Don’t ask me about it, it’s just science!

-98: Men are about 370% more likely to be attracted to a girl that deadlifts.
+97: Girls are about 37 times more likely to be attracted to a guy that deadlifts.
 Once again… Science

-99: Couples that both the dead lift are 1000% more likely to never separate.
+98: Couples that both the deadlift are 100x more likely never to separate.
 That’s just the statistics 😋

-101: I really don’t understand why you’re still reading this and not in the gym lifting the bar off the ground.
-Whether it is raining, shining or the weights are on fire…you know what you need to do.
+100: I don’t understand why you’re still reading this and not lifting the bar off the ground in the gym.
 Do I really need to tell you more reasons?